tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxNL.md

 ## Known Issues

+* Linux: operating points for DDR controller missing in device tree. running at lower DDR frequencies does not work in this version of BSP.
 * LVDS shows wrong colors on older Tianma display kit (HW issue on older display kit revisions)
 * Mikrobus Modul RTC5 on ecspi1 don't answer